bhauman/bhauman.github.com/drafts/clojurescript-dots-game-reduce.md

 I don't know about you, but I really prefer the code above to the previous version.
 The new <code>dot-chan</code> function and it's
 <code>dots-action</code> helper represent the familiar pattern of
 nested iteration.

 This calls out another nice property of channels of channels.
 They are very easy to conceptualize and process as two dimensional structures.

-Which in turn implies that three dimensional structures should work as well.
-Yes, I'm talking about channels of channels of channels.
+It's important to remember that the channel that <code>dot-chan</code>
+is creating is a yet another channel of channels.

 This new <code>dot-chan</code> function again represents a higher order of expression.
 We are treating streams of messages (channels) as values and apply general operations to them.
-This smells a lot like functional reactive programming.

 You can see the above refactored code in action if you use your mouse to swipe over the dots below.